gardener/ops-toolbelt/README.md

 You can then add personal configurations to your `ops-toolbelt` container for tools like `kubectl`, `gcloud` and so on.

-### Running the ops-toolbelt as privileged pod on a node
+### Running ops-toolbelt as a privileged pod on a node

 Get the names of the nodes on your cluster and then run `hacks/ops-pod` with the node you want to start the pod on: